Nolan Arenado Player Props: Cardinals vs. Twins

 Nolan Arenado At The Plate

-- Arenado has 111 hits, which ranks first among St. Louis hitters this season, while batting .279 with 44 extra-base hits.
+- Arenado has 112 hits, which is tops among St. Louis hitters this season, while batting .279 with 45 extra-base hits.

-- Among qualifying hitters in MLB, he ranks 26th in batting average, 77th in on-base percentage, and 18th in slugging.
+- Among the qualified hitters, he ranks 24th in batting average, while his on-base percentage ranks 78th and he is 18th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.